Oxidative Stress in the Brain: Basic Concepts and Treatment Strategies in Stroke

 Since people with darker skin do not typically get other melanoma types, these tend to be the most common type of melanoma in those with darker skin types.

 Basal cell carcinoma (BCC) is the most common form of cancer in the United States.
-It accounts for about eight out of 10 skin cancers, according to the American Cancer Society (ACS).
-Basal cell carcinoma forms in the basal cells, which are in the lower part of your epidermis (the top layer of your skin).
+According to the American Cancer Society (ACS), it accounts for about eight out of 10 skin cancers.
+Basal cell carcinoma forms in the basal cells in the lower part of the epidermis (the top layer of the skin).

 Basal cell skin cancers can pop up anywhere.
 Even though it's a common form of skin cancer, basal cell carcinoma tends to grow very slowly, rarely spreads to other parts of the body, and is very treatable, the ACS says.
 Here are the various skin changes to look for in early detection.